Top of pageSkip to main content

 Emory Recreation and Wellness offers a variety of group fitness classes for the Emory community.
 Use this link to access the schedule of courses for the upcoming semester and register for classes!

-Emory Recreation and Wellness gives students the chance to participate in intramural sports while operating under the "Word Hard - Play Hard" mindset.
+Emory Recreation and Wellness gives students the chance to participate in intramural sports while operating under the "Work Hard - Play Hard" mindset.
 Intramurals vary between semesters but previous semesters options have included dodgeball, table tennis, Mario Kart, spikeball, and more!

 The Office of Health Promotion (OHP) seeks to help students embrace health and well-being as a necessary contributor to their success at Emory University and beyond.
 They offer a wide array of programming and information regarding alcohol education, other drug education, mental wellbeing, sexual health, and more.